How To Set Up And Use WordPress Permalinks

 Categories

-To get the most SEO benefit out of using Permalinks, remember to set up your WordPress Categories correctly.
+To get maximum SEO benefit from using Permalinks, remember to set up your WordPress Categories correctly.
 If you do not have any categories set up, adding a category tag to your permalink forces WordPress to use the default category (uncategorized).

-According to WordPress SEO plugin developer Joost de Valk, here are some things to consider if you are wondering whether you should add categories to your permalinks or not:
+According to WordPress SEO plugin developer Joost de Valk, here are a few things to consider if you are wondering whether or not to add categories to your permalinks:

-• If your category is short and descriptive (e.g. uses a relevant keyword or keyword phrase), you may want to use categories in your permalink.
+• If your domain is short and your category is short and descriptive (e.g. uses a relevant keyword or keyword phrase), you may want to use the category tag in your permalink.

-• If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to copy and decrease the SEO benefit.
+• If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to copy and reduce the SEO benefit.

 • Do you plan to post content under only one category or multiple categories?
 If you plan to post content under multiple categories, then it’s recommended that you do not use the category tag in your permalink structure.